 Any person volunteering will need to check in at the front desk prior to going to the classroom or event.
-To check in, the adult volunteer must provide Photo Identification (drivers license or passport) to be run through a data check system for approval.
+To check in, the adult volunteer must provide Photo Identification (driver's license or passport).
 A Volunteer ID Badge will be provided, which must be worn on site.

-- For the protection of our students, no volunteer is permitted in the student bathrooms or to be left along with the children at any time. - While volunteering, all discipline and direction of the class will be handled and led by WCA Staff. - Any food served must be addressed by the teaching staff. - Any emergency care will be administered by the Academy Staff.
+- For the protection of our students, no volunteer is permitted in the student bathrooms or to be left alone with the children at any time. - While volunteering, all discipline and direction of the class will be handled and led by WCA Staff. - Any food served must be addressed by the teaching staff. - Any emergency care will be administered by the Academy Staff.